DigiBP/Boese/README.md

 * With all the data received in the google forms application, we have all information we need for the two-step admission.
 Therefore, we might not need 3 DMNs and the process might be leaner.

 ## Lesson Learned
+A standardized process is only possible, when there are not many exceptions.
+For the case of KFH, however, it is not possible, as different requirements should be met for different study progams.

 # Artefacts, Applications & Accesses